robbyrenz/analytical-separations/Notes/prep_for_midterm.md

 - Know that the type of analyte impacts your choice of detector

 ## GC Detectors
-1. FID (flame ionization detector)
+1. FID (flame ionization detector; this is mass-sensitive)
 2. TCD (thermal conductivity detector)
 3. ECD (electron capture detector)
 4. NPD (thermionic or nitrogen-phosphorous; this is mass-sensitive)